TheRedBrain/rpg-inventory/README.md

   - The value "default_spell_slot_amount" in the server config file controls the amount of spell slots each player has active by default.\
     The new entity attribute "generic.active_spell_slot_amount" controls how many spell slots are added to/removed from the default active amount.
 This is 0 by default, but with entity attribute modifiers (EAMs) it can be changed.
 These spell slots are intended to be used with spell books powered by Spell Engine, but they should work with other items as well.

+If the "hand slot overhaul" is enabled in the server config, these slots become available too:
 - 1 hand slot
 - 1 alternative hand slot
 - 1 alternative offhand slot